streetturtle/streetturtle.github.io/_posts/2018-04-20-font-awesome-5-in-gwt.markdown

+---
+layout: post
+title: FontAwesome 5 in GWT
+date:   2018-04-20 14:25
+comments: true
+description: In GWT it's easy to include CSS resource, but since FontAwesome is not only CSS - it's also font files (woff, eot, etc.) it took me some time to do it.
+tags:
+- GWT
+---

 In GWT it's easy to include CSS resource, but since FontAwesome is not only CSS - it's also font files (woff, eot, etc.) it took me some time to do it.

-In my case I used only WOFF font, since it's mostly supported by browsers, but using the below way you can do the same for all other types.
+In my case I used only WOFF font, since it's supported by most of the browsers, but using the below way you can do the same for all other types.
 First download Font Awesome and put following files in your project:

 ```
 css